Talking Therapy that helps reconnect you back to yourself and others

 Empowering Minds

 The type of therapy I provide is compassionate and effective.
-It is also specifically designed with the intention of empowering clients to feel comfortable within themselves, and to love and embrace exactly who they are.
+It is specifically designed with the intention of empowering clients to feel comfortable within themselves and to learn how to love and embrace exactly who they are.

 Why having a sense of who you are is so important

-As we move through time and space getting older, we also gain a better understanding of who we are as a person.
-Carrying this information around with us provides a foundation from which to ground ourselves when times get tough.
-For this reason, I'm a big advocate of exploring ones identity in therapy.
-Having a strong sense of knowing who we are at a deep, cellular level can be very beneficial to our wellbeing and can help us to harness the personal power we need to reconnect back to ourselves and to others.
+As we move through time and space, our identity begins to develop and we start to gain a better understanding of who we are as a person.
+Having a sense of knowing who you are is crucial to your wellbeing as this information provides us with certainty and stability when times get tough.
+For this reason, I offer clients the opportunity to explore their identity in therapy.
+Even having just a small amount of certainty about who you are can help harness the personal power you need to reconnect back to yourselves and to others.

 A little bit about me

-I have two teenage daughters, one at university and one who lives with me in Hertfordshire.
-I enjoy being close to nature and often walk in the woods with friends.
-I love going to the theatre, walking around exhibitions or listening to interesting people give talks.
-We can learn so much from other people.
-At 52, I think I have a relatively good idea of who I am as a person.
-None of us ever stop learning, so I don't doubt that there are parts of myself that I'm yet to meet!
+I have two daughters, one at university and one who lives with me in Hertfordshire.
+I love 80's music and cooking, so cooking to 80's music brings me a lot of joy!
+I also enjoy being close to nature and walking in the woods.
+I love going to the theatre, exhibitions, or listening to interesting people give talks.
+We learn so much from others.
+I have a strong sense of who I am as a person and this enables me to help other people explore and understand themsleves a little bit better.

 Frequently Asked Questions